-In 2015 the average wedding cost was in the region of £20,000 This is a typical breakdown of where the money goes, obviously some brides will know a good florist and can save there, some brides will hire the church hall and decorate it themselves and a lump off the reception venue costs but spend a little more in B&M and Home bargains etc to decorate the hall to there unique tastes.
+In 2018 the average wedding cost was in the region of £20,000 This is a typical breakdown of where the money goes, obviously some brides will know a good florist and can save there, some brides will hire the church hall and decorate it themselves whilst some brides can finance the arrival on their groom in a helicopter and the

 Wedding insurance: £100

 Favours and gifts: £400